 “Tests have shown that pollen supplements fed to unprotected wintered-over colonies beginning late in February to advance brood-rearing will yield one to two packages of bees [30 to 40 thousand bees?] about April 20… This control over brood-rearing based on the pollen factor makes it possible for the colony to develop in spite of unfavourable climatic or seasonal conditions… Forty pounds [18kg] of honey stored in dark brood combs should be present in the top hive body when 10-frame standard equipment is used.”
-The total should be at least 60 pounds of honey for a 2-storey wintering Langstroth hive.
+The common wisdom for Newfoundland beekeepers says that most colonies in 2-deep Langstroth hive will need 10-12 full deep frames of honey.

 How much wrap or insulation is used for wintering hives is determined largely by local weather conditions.
-Except for ventilation through an upper entrance, there is no universally correct way to winter hives.
+In other words, all beekeeping is local beekeeping.
+Except for ventilation through an upper entrance, there seems to be is no universally correct way to winter hives.
 From page 694: “…beginners and those who have some doubt, [should] follow methods that have given good results… in their own immediate locality… It will bear repeating that localities differ so that what will work well in one may not in another.
 Specifically where there is excess moisture, packing [i.e., insulation] may do more harm than good, especially if it freezes.”

 From page 687: “The winter cluster will form in the upper hive body provided the stores are contained in dark brood combs and there is a small open center free of honey.
 Under these conditions the cluster will cover combs of sealed honey or if they have not been used in brood-rearing, the bees will cluster lower down in the hive.”